weng-lab/logojs-package/docs/alphabet.md

 * **component** an array of components used to render the glyphs in this symbol.
 Should be the same length as **color**.
 If your alphabet uses custom glyphs, import your custom glyph components and use them here.
 If the symbol is only one letter, a single component may be used in place of an array.
-If you are only using letters and digits which are built in to LogosJ, you can use the **regex** field instead, and LogosJ will populate this field for you using the `loadGlyphComponents` function.
+If you are only using letters and digits which are built in to LogoJS, you can use the **regex** field instead, and LogoJS will populate this field for you using the `loadGlyphComponents` function.
 * **regex** a string representing the sequence of letters in this symbol.
 This field is not required, but may be used as a shorthand rather than explicitly including components in the **component** field.
-LogosJ will populate the **components** field for you automatically with matching built-in letters and digits if you leave it empty.
+LogoJS will populate the **components** field for you automatically with matching built-in letters and digits if you leave it empty.

 ## Built-in alphabets

-LogosJ provides built-in alphabets for common use cases for convenience.
+LogoJS provides built-in alphabets for common use cases for convenience.
 If you need to render a custom logo with these symbol sets, you can import these alphabets rather than build them yourself.
 In React, these can be imported directly from the `logojs` package; without React, they are accessible under the `logojs` namespace (i.e. `logojs.DNAAlphabet`).